Family Floer SYZ conjecture for $A_n$ singularity: Quantum correction and T-duality construction

 \subsubsection{Local picture in an easy-to-use manner}

 Following \cite{Yuan_local_SYZ}, we give a brief review as follows.

-Let $ \chi: (U,q_0) \xrightarrow{\cong} (V,c)\subset \mathbb R^n $ be a (pointed) integral affine coordinate chart in $B_0$ such that $\chi(q_0)=c$.
+Let $ \chi: (U,q_0) \xrightarrow{\cong} (V,c)\subset \mathbb R^n $ be a pointed integral affine coordinate chart in $B_0$, meaning that $\chi$ is the restriction of an integral affine chart $\tilde\chi$ with $\tilde\chi(q_0)=c$; for simplicity, we will usually suppress explicit mention of $\tilde\chi$.
 Here we further require that $U$ is sufficiently small and $q_0$ is sufficiently close to $U$ so that the reverse isoperimetric inequalities hold uniformly over a neighborhood of $U\cup \{q_0\}$ (see the appendix in \cite{Yuan_I_FamilyFloer}).
 Then, we have an identification

 such that $\trop\circ \ \tau=\chi\circ \pi_0^\vee$.
 Compare the diagram in (\ref{affinoid_torus_fibration_diagram}) for the definition of affinoid torus fibration.
 Note that set-theoretically the left side is the disjoint union